Geonovum/IMX-Metadata/Data element.md

   gebouw:isHoofdadres true .
 </pre>

 Each data element can have its own lineage; its own algorithm to determine the given value.
-By treating these data elements as object; allows us to describe and provide information about them.
+By treating these data elements as objects; allows us to describe and provide information about them.
 For instance to state that `{ "plaatsnaam": "Apeldoorn" }` is derived from a data element in the BAG.
 In the following diagram both the object and the data elements are modelled as an objecttype, as they are things; objects, we are interested in describing.

 ![](media/level1.1.png)

-A data element is identified by it's 1) subject 2) value and 3) property e.g.
+A data element is identified by it's 1) [=subject=] 2) [=value=] and 3) [=property=] e.g.
 ```
 {